How to add social proof without slowing your store

 In this article

-Adding social proof should be a pure win.
-Too often it is not, because the widget that delivers it is heavy: it blocks rendering, ships oversized media, and drags the whole page down with it.
+Adding social proof should be a pure win, and too often it is not, because the widget that delivers it is heavy: it blocks rendering, ships oversized media, and drags the whole page down with it.
 The brand gains credibility and loses speed, and speed is the more expensive of the two to lose.
+That trade is avoidable.

 Why do social-proof widgets get heavy?